NickSpanos4/prototype-test/README.md

 # Instuctions for building the game:

-to
+To create a build for the game, follow these instructions:

+File > Build Settings > Click 'Add Open Scenes' to the 'Scenes in Build' section > Choose what platform you are building for > For windows, choose target platform and the x86_64 Architechture option > Click Build and choose which file you want the build to be placed

 # Instuctions playing the game:

+Controls:

+WASD or Arrow Keys to move around the game
+Hold SHIFT to sprint
+SPACE to jump
-to
+MOUSE to move the camera
+LEFT CLICK to interact with objects

 # Cheater's guide to the puzzle:

-**First Room:** to solve the first room's puzzle, the player must type in the cod 4-7-9, based off the colour coding of the books and
+**First Room:** to solve the first room's puzzle, the player must type in the cod 4-7-9, based off the colour coding of the books, how many of the books are there, and the placement of the colour blocks on the keypad.

+**Second Room:** to solve this puzzle, the mysterious quote is a misdirection, you have to realize that the colour coding of the prompt correlates to the amount you need to place in the bin to get the final door to open up!